I2SL/I2SL-Website/index.md

   flip=true
 %}
 {:.center}
-{% endcapture %}

-{% capture text %}
+### Our Tools

 The algorithms our lab has developed are publicly available.
-Check out our project repositories and datasets.
+Many of them have demo configurations which you can try for yourself.

 {%
   include link.html